 Kanazawa Station

-Kanazawa Station is the northern terminus of the Hokuriku Main Line.
-Transfer here to the Hokuriku Shinkansen, the Ishikawa Railway Line, the Hokutetsu Asanogawa Line, and the Limited Express Noto Kagaribi for Wakura Onsen.
+Kanazawa Station is the main starting point for visitors using this corridor from Kanazawa.
+Transfer here to the Hokuriku Shinkansen, IR Ishikawa Railway services, the Hokutetsu Asanogawa Line, and the Limited Express Noto Kagaribi for Wakura Onsen.
 Through services for the Nanao Line and the Ainokaze Toyama Railway Line also depart from Kanazawa Station.
 The Hanayome Noren excursion train for Wakura Onsen departs from Platform 4.

 Nishi-Kanazawa Station